ArneBinder/DTAMetadata/documentation/diary_arne.md

  o added links to all entries which are objects in table view

 2015-01-22
- o implemented convertion of Book <-> Volume o got new database dumps (mysql and postgres) from Frank.
-Not yet imported!
+ o implemented conversion of Book <-> Volume o got new database dumps (mysql and postgres) from Frank.
+Not yet imported! o current TODO:
+	- import new data
+	- add padding (above search box)
+	- add missing "Herausgeber" (editing form)
+	- modify "Buchband hinzufügen": show List of volumes, don't create a new one!
+	- implement MultiVolume/removeVolume

  TODO:
  o Tab-Constraint DONE